16 Minute Read

 So, what’s included in a home inspection?

-- Electrical, plumbing, heating and cooling systems.
+- Electrical, plumbing, heating and cooling systems

-- Foundation, basement and structural components.
+- Foundation, structural elements and basement

 A qualified home inspector combs a property’s accessible areas to assess the home’s condition and identify any health and safety issues.
 Once the inspection is complete, you’ll receive a detailed report outlining what works and what doesn’t, with recommendations for maintenance and repairs.